SiJiL82/ecommerce-site/README.md

 she wanted to implement, and is unusable on mobile devices as the site is not responsive.
 This project aims to fix the existing issues she has, by implementing a fully responsive, fully customisable design that she can use and iterate on in the future to improve her business presence.
+The project can be viewed at the currently deployed instance on Heroku: [Mini Sew N Sew](https://minisewnsew.herokuapp.com/)

 # Table of Contents
 - [Design](#design)